n30w/jasima/README.md

-# NYU Shanghai Undergraduate Capstone II Monorepo

-Contains code for NYUSH Undergraduate Cpastone II class project.
+# Jasima

+Capstone II project for IMA at NYU Shanghai.

+Jasima is Toki Pona for "reflect", "echo", "mirror", or "duplicate".
+Similarly, the agents in this simulation reflect reality.